 After the process is finished at 100%, if everything goes well, you will receive the following message: ‘Windows Resource Protection did not find any integrity violations,‘ as shown in the picture below.

 If the SFC Scan displays the following message: ‘Windows Resource Protection found corrupt files and successfully repaired them.
 Details are included in the CBS.Log %WinDir%\Logs\CBS\CBS.log,’ then you can check the details using the method described below.

 Navigate to the Command Prompt and type the following line of code, followed by pressing the Enter key on the keyboard.

 If you want to skip to repairing the corrupt system components, type the following command and hit ‘Enter’ in the command prompt:

 Dism /Online /Cleanup-Image /RestoreHealth

-The text at the end of the above command i.e. txt contains details of the whole schedule of SFC scan performed on the PC with date and time.
-Open the sfcdetails.txt file from the desktop and you can view the details of the scan.
+The text at the end of the above command, i.e., txt, contains details of the entire schedule of the SFC scan performed on the PC, including the date and time.
+Open the sfcdetails.txt file from the desktop, and you can view the details of the scan.

-If SFC Scan doesn’t resolves the issue for you, try SFCFix which is a third party tool that reads from the CBS.LOG file to repair corruptions.
+If the SFC Scan doesn’t resolve the issue for you, try SFCFix, which is a third-party tool that reads from the CBS.LOG file to repair corruptions.